Professional-Grade Legal Intelligence. Changing the Practice of Law.

 We solved the context window problem.

 Every AI has a context window.
 Send it a 200-page contract and attention fades.
 Middle pages get lost.
 The analysis of page 150 is shallower than page 5.
 This is the fundamental limitation of every other AI platform.
 We took a different approach.
-Instead of one giant call, the Document Intelligence Pipeline breaks every document into potentially hundreds of focused analysis calls, each examining a specific section at full depth.
-16 specialized extraction engines.
-20+ analysis lenses.
-30+ result cards.
+Our Software for the Document Intelligence Pipeline ensures that every section of every document receives full-depth analysis, regardless of document length.
 The AI gives page 150 the same attention it gives page 5.
+The platform applies dozens of specialized extraction engines, analysis lenses, and result cards to every document.
 The effective context window is limitless.
 No fidelity loss.
 No lost pages.
 No degraded analysis.

 Sovereign Shield